-$(2 \underline{b})$ The deposit shall be collected whenever an EIR or Negative Declaration is requested or required.
-The costs of preparing the EIR or Negative Declaration shall be paid from such deposits.

-(3 c) Proponent shall pay the applicable deposit in progressive payments due as follows: One-third of the deposit at the time the application or pleading is filed, an additional one-third no later than 120 days after the time the application or pleading is filed, and the remaining one-third no later than 180 days after the time the application or pleading is filed.
+- (2 b) The deposit shall be collected whenever an EIR or Negative Declaration is requested or required.
+The costs of preparing the EIR or Negative Declaration shall be paid from such deposits. - (3 c) Proponent shall pay the applicable deposit in progressive payments due as follows: One-third of the deposit at the time the application or pleading is filed, an additional one-third no later than 120 days after the time the application or pleading is filed, and the remaining one-third no later than 180 days after the time the application or pleading is filed.
 Failure to remit full payment of the deposit no later than 180 days after the time the application or pleading is filed may subject the proponent to a fine not exceeding 10 percent of the outstanding amount due.
-If the costs exceed such deposit the proponent shall pay for such excess costs.
+If the costs exceed such deposit the proponent shall pay for such excess costs within 20 days of the date stated on the Commission's bill for any excess costs.
 If the costs are less than the deposit paid by the proponent, the excess shall be refunded to the proponent.